MicrosoftDocs/architecture-center/docs/example-scenario/aks-agic/aks-agic-content.md

 ### DevOps considerations

-- Deploy your workloads to AKS, with a [Helm](https://helm.sh/) chart in a CI/CD pipeline, by using a DevOps system, such as [GitHub Actions](https://docs.github.com/en/actions) or [Azure DevOps](https://azure.microsoft.com/services/devops/).
+- Deploy your workloads to Azure Kubernetes Service (AKS), with a [Helm](https://helm.sh/) chart in a CI/CD pipeline, by using a DevOps system, such as [GitHub Actions](https://docs.github.com/en/actions) or [Azure DevOps](https://azure.microsoft.com/services/devops/).
 For more information, see [Build and deploy to Azure Kubernetes Service](/azure/devops/pipelines/ecosystems/kubernetes/aks-template?view=azure-devops).
 - Introduce A/B testing and canary deployments in your application lifecycle management, to properly test an application before making it available for all users.
 There are several techniques that you can use to split the traffic across different versions of the same service.
 - As an alternative, you can use the traffic-splitting capabilities that are provided by a service mesh implementation.
 For more information, see:</p>